ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>This list is for all mobile developers who use the modern UI framework Jetpack Compose for building their app’s UI.
 You can either use this…</blockquote>

 <h3>4.
-Here is What I Learned About Form Validation While Building My Flutter App - <a href="https://medium.com/@selinnamak/here-is-what-i-learned-about-form-validation-while-building-my-flutter-app-aa181e01bf16" target="_blank" rel="noopener noreferrer">link</a></h3>
+Configuring FCM for Expo Push Notifications: A Complete Guide - <a href="https://medium.com/@amnamubarakk/configuring-fcm-for-expo-push-notifications-a-complete-guide-a4522d7a7f1c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Selin Namak`**
+✍️ **posted by `Amna Mubarak`**

-<blockquote>Hi Flutter Developers 👊 Today I want to talk about something I experienced while developing an application with Flutter.
-While working on…</blockquote>
+<blockquote>Push notifications are essential for engaging users and keeping them updated with your app’s latest content.
+In this guide, we’ll walk…</blockquote>

 <h3>5.
 The Complexity of Mobile E2E Testing: A Common Dilemma - <a href="https://medium.com/@hello_73712/the-complexity-of-mobile-e2e-testing-a-common-dilemma-b08495f7f8a3" target="_blank" rel="noopener noreferrer">link</a></h3>